pebble-tree/node-foundationdb/README.md

 > `db.doTransaction` is aliased as `db.doTn`.
 Both forms are used interchangably in this document.

 The transaction will automatically be committed when the function's promise resolves.
-If the transaction had conflicts, it will be retried with exponential backoff.
+If the transaction had conflicts, the code you provide will be retried with exponential backoff.
+(Yes, in rare cases any code in the transaction will be executed multiple times.
+Make sure its idempotent!)

 `db.doTransaction` will pass your function's return value back to the caller.